 You surely can’t expect this list to end without Jean Beliveau.
 He is a ten-time NHL champion, won the Art Ross Trophy in 1956, and two times won the Hart Memorial Trophy.
 He had been a constant face in the NHL for twenty long years.

-Beliveau got drafted into the NHL in 1950.
+Beliveau was drafted into the NHL in 1950.
 He debuted with the Montreal Canadiens.
-His performance was much better as a rookie.
-But he did not express much interest in becoming a professional.
-However, he began playing full-time in 1954.
+His rookie performance was much better, but he did not express much interest in becoming a professional.
+He began playing full-time in 1954.

 Career Stats of Jean Beliveau